biopragmatics/oquat/docs/invalids/prefix/apo.md

-# SNOMED
+# apo: Ascomycete phenotype ontology

+This page summarize the different resources that reference `apo` but use local unique identifiers that do not match the standard pattern of ^\d{7}$.
+Of the 1 resources,
-The following 1 variants were found: ['APO']
+1 variants on the standard prefix were found: ['APO'].

-## `omp`
+## `omp`: Ontology of Microbial Phenotypes

-Identifiers for this prefix are given correctly in Ontology of Microbial Phenotypes.
+Identifiers for this prefix are given incorrectly correctly in `omp`.

 | external_xref   |   usages_count | usages                                            |
 |-----------------|----------------|---------------------------------------------------|